Diploma in Equine Business (D15270)

-The Equine Business Technology curriculum is designed to prepare students for positions within the horse industry.
+The Equine Business curriculum is designed to prepare students for positions within the horse industry.
 The curriculum is management oriented, preparing graduates for the widest range of available equine jobs; areas of specialization may be pursued during the internship.
+This program also prepares individuals to manage the selection, breeding, care, and maintenance of work, athletic, and show and/or therapeutic horses; and to manage horse farms, stables, tracks, or equine assisted-activity therapeutic centers, and related equipment and operations.

 Graduates should qualify for jobs with many different types of equine operations: grooms to assistant managers; private to recreational and racing barns; breed to discipline-oriented farms.